New Syrian leader says Russia does not need to withdraw troops

 |

-Russia says Syria's economy is being strangled by the US
+Russia says Syria's economy is struggling with the US

 Bùi Đức |

-A series of US sanctions caused the collapse of the government of former Syrian President Bashar al-Assad, the Russian Foreign Minister said.
+A series of US sanctions have caused the collapse of the regime of former Syrian President Bashar al-Assad, the Russian Foreign Minister said.

 Syrian security forces clash with pro-Assad forces